Blood glucose monitoring during pregnancy, for women with type 1 diabetes

 CGM uses a sensor placed under the skin to measure the level of glucose in the fluid between your cells.
 This information is sent via a transmitter to a wireless receiver, insulin pump or smartphone.
 The receiver allows you to view and store your glucose data, which can be uploaded for you (and your health care team) to review.

 A Flash GM device is like a CGM device, except that it does not have a transmitter and you have to scan the sensor with a reader, smartphone or smart device to check your glucose level.
-A Flash GM device doesn’t sound an alarm if your glucose levels are low or high but has trend arrows to indicate if glucose levels are rising, falling or steady and how quickly they are changing.
-It also shows the previous eight hours of glucose data.
+In Australia, this technology is available in FreeStyle Libre and FreeStyle Libre 2.
+FreeStyle Libre does not have alarms, but has trend arrows to indicate if glucose levels are rising, falling or steady and how quickly they are changing.
+FreeStyle Libre 2 has optional real-time alarms for high or low glucose levels and signal loss.
+Scan results display the previous eight hours of glucose data.
 The graphs on the Flash GM reader can be reviewed to look for patterns and trends in glucose levels.
-A Flash GM does not connect to an insulin pump.
-In Australia, the only Flash GM available is the Freestyle Libre product.
+A Flash GM device does not connect to an insulin pump.

 CGM or Flash GM can help you and your health professionals make decisions about changes to insulin doses or pump settings as well as food choices and physical activity.
 When planning and preparing for pregnancy, this may help you with keeping your glucose levels in the target range advised by your health professionals.
 These devices don’t replace self-blood glucose monitoring but can reduce the number of daily finger-prick blood glucose checks you need to do.